-We have started a development of swirling flow submerged entry nozzles in 1997 as a fundamental and effective measure for controlling flow pattern in continuous casting molds.
-As a first step, we have developed a swirling flow submerged entry nozzle for round billet casting, in Wakayama works.
-Then we started the development of swirling flow submerged entry nozzles for slab casting.
-A main purpose of our development was to prove the effect of the swirling flow formation in submerged entry nozzles which improve quality of products and productivity of continuous casting processes.
-We have examined swirling flow submerged entry nozzles with swirl blade in these main bodies, because that Was the easiest way to apply swirling flow to submerged entry nozzles in continuous caster, without any investment of facilities.
-We had only to change a Submerged entry nozzle for the experiment.
-Swirling flow submerged entry nozzles for slab casting have been developed and examined in Wakayama and Kashima works.
-As a result of these examinations, the effect of the swirling flow formation in submerged entry nozzles Was evaluated to increase casting speed and improve surface quality of slabs and steel sheets.
+We began development of swirling-flow submerged entry nozzles in 1997 as a fundamental and effective measure for controlling the flow pattern in continuous casting molds.
+As a first step, we developed a swirling-flow submerged entry nozzle for round billet casting at the Wakayama works.
+We then began developing swirling-flow submerged entry nozzles for slab casting.
+The main purpose of the present work was to demonstrate that the formation of swirling flow in submerged entry nozzle improves productivity and the quality of products in continuous casting.
+We examined swirling-flow submerged entry nozzles with a swirl blade in these main bodies because such an arrangement is the easiest way to apply swirling flow to submerged entry nozzles in continuous casters without investment by facilities.
+We had only to change the submerged entry nozzle in the experiment.
+Swirling-flow submerged entry nozzles for slab casting were developed and their operation examined at the Wakayama and Kashima works.
+It was found that the proposed submerged entry nozzles increased the casting speed and improved the surface quality of slabs and steel sheets.

 Place, publisher, year, edition, pages